 As the New Year comes to a close I wanted to take some time to reflect on 2013 while making new goals for 2014.

 First off, I want to thank you for your continued support.
-Last year my book was published and it has been quite a ride.
+Last year Fearless Feeding and it has been quite a ride.
 But now it’s time for some new goals and direction.

 I want to spend 2014 revamping the way I plan, shop and prepare meals at home.
 I’ve already started making some changes to help simplify the process.
 Later in 2014 both my kids will be in school and things will change.
 There will be more activities and our schedule will become more packed.
 I will no longer have the luxury of leisurely prepping dinner so I need to be better organized with meals.